chrispy90/Remote-Sensing-Final/README.md

 2.)
 Run classify Tool

 ## Compute accuracy for each classifier with a confusion matrix
-Max: Run extract multi value to point with Max Classed raster and validation points

-  Had to remove class 3

   Export to Excel
   Create Pivot table